ufoss-org/ufoss-website/docs/kotysa/postgresql-textsearch.md

 ## step 2 -> text search querying

-4 available functions can be used to build a tsquery, depending on what you need :
+4 available functions can be used to build a `tsquery`, depending on what you need :
-* `toTsquery` creates a tsquery value from querytext, which must consist of single tokens separated by the tsquery operators `&` (AND), `|` (OR), `!` (NOT), and `<->` (FOLLOWED BY), possibly grouped using parentheses.
-In other words, the input to `toTsquery` must already follow the general rules for tsquery input.
+* `toTsquery` creates a `tsquery` value from querytext, which must consist of single tokens separated by the `tsquery` operators `&` (AND), `|` (OR), `!` (NOT), and `<->` (FOLLOWED BY), possibly grouped using parentheses.
+In other words, the input to `toTsquery` must already follow the general rules for `tsquery` input.
-* `plaintoTsquery` transforms the unformatted text querytext to a tsquery value.
+* `plaintoTsquery` transforms the unformatted text querytext to a `tsquery` value.
 The text is parsed and normalized much as for to_tsvector, then the `&` (AND) tsquery operator is inserted between surviving words.
 * `phrasetoTsquery` behaves much like `plaintoTsquery`, except that it inserts the `<->` (FOLLOWED BY) operator between surviving words instead of the `&` (AND) operator.
 Also, stop words are not simply discarded, but are accounted for by inserting `<N>` operators rather than `<->` operators.
 This function is useful when searching for exact lexeme sequences, since the FOLLOWED BY operators check lexeme order not just the presence of all the lexemes.
-* `websearchToTsquery`creates a tsquery value from querytext using an alternative syntax in which simple unformatted text is a valid query.
+* `websearchToTsquery`creates a `tsquery` value from querytext using an alternative syntax in which simple unformatted text is a valid query.
 Unlike `plaintoTsquery` and `phrasetoTsquery`, it also recognizes certain operators.
 Moreover, this function will never raise syntax errors, which makes it possible to use raw user-supplied input for search.